erietz/pisync/README.md

-`pisync` is a simple library to aid in writing an incremental backup script to a local or remote machine.
-The only dependencies are [rsync][rsync], [python][python] >= v3.6, [fabric][fabric], and ssh keys copied over to a unix machine. *Note:* no dependencies are required on the remote machine.
+`pisync` is a simple library to aid in writing incremental backup scripts to local or remote machines.
+The only dependencies are [rsync][rsync], [python][python] >= v3.6, [fabric][fabric], and ssh keys copied over to a unix machine if doing a remote backup. *Note:* no dependencies are required on the remote machine.

 # Installation